 - Unimarket promotes contract compliance and best practice.

-- Along with the efficiencies gained by using Unimarket, the cost and resource involved in procurement is reduced, allowing customers and Suppliers to concentrate on targeting/eliminating maverick spend and increasing compliance and preferred Supplier throughput.
+- Along with the efficiencies gained by using Unimarket, the cost and resources involved in procurement are reduced, allowing customers and Suppliers to concentrate on targeting/eliminating maverick spending and increasing compliance and preferred Supplier throughput.

 - New Business Opportunities